Not many people can say that they’ve been finding winners at the track since they were ten years old. Cam O’Brien certainly can.

 Snaring a win on the Melbourne Cup using his own nous and some stats sparked his interest in racing and it’s only been up from that point on.

 Since then he’s gone onto develop his own betting strategies and worked under some of the biggest names in the industry including Mark Read.

-We thought we’d find out some more about his background and exactly how he goes about generating an edge.
+We found out some more about his background and exactly how he goes about generating an edge.

 How did you first get involved with punting?

-I invented a simple (perhaps now, was complex for me at the time!) points system where I gave horses points for things like their track stats, distance stats, overall record, recent form, and it all added up to At Talaq being the winner of the Cup.
+I invented a simple – well, simple now… it was complex for me at the time! – points system where I gave horses points for things like their track stats, distance stats, overall record, recent form, and it all added up to At Talaq being the winner of the Cup.

-Dad put $10 on him for me at 5/1, as history records he won, and with $50 in my pocket after this I was immediately enthralled!
+Dad put $10 on him for me at 5/1, and the rest is history… with $50 in my pocket after this I was immediately enthralled!